nvdaes/placeMarkers/readme.md

 *	Bookmarks folder: Opens a folder of the saved placemarkers.
 *	Copy placeMarkers folder: You can save a copy of the placeMarkers folder.
 *	Restore placeMarkers: You can restore your placeMarkers from a previously saved placeMarkers folder.
+*   Set default place markers folder: the default folder for place markers can be set from this dialog.

 Note: The placemarker position is based on the number of characters; and therefore in dynamic pages it is better to use the specific search, not placemarkers.